NFT-com/analytics/cmd/events-api/README.md

 # Events API

 Events API serves information about NFT related events ocurring on the blockchain.
-Events fall into one of four categories:
+Events fall into one of two categories:
-- mints
 - transfers
 - sales

-- burns
+Mint and burn events are special subcategories of transfer events.
 For more information about the API schema see [the API documentation](/events/API.md).

 ## Usage